The Book of Myself: A Do-it-Yourself Autobiography in 221 Questions

 “A gift for all ages.
 It says you are worth listening to.
 The questions evoke pictures in one’s mind, making it easy to begin the journey.”

 “I never could have written so much about my life without this journaling book.
 The prompts give just the right amount of direction, while still being flexible for different kinds and ages of people.
-It pulled out lots of memories…and it made me think.
-I promise you will find lots that will get your pen going!
-It’s fun to do and satisfying to have it all down now.”
+It pulled out lots of memories…and it made me think.”

 “I gave this book to my grandmother with a note that said “I bought this book for you because I want the generations of our bloodline to come to know that you were a wonderful, generous woman, who knew how to live life to it’s fullest.”
 She loved both the book and the note so much she cried!
 She wrote in it and gave it to me, and I drank up every word she wrote.”